 Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

-Arguably, Thailand is home to a greater number of expats than anywhere else in Asia.
-The expat community in Thailand has grown to approximately two million foreigners as of 2023.
+Arguably, Thailand is home to more expats than anywhere else in Asia.
+The expat community in Thailand has grown to approximately two million foreigners and will only increase from there in 2024.

 In recent years, the growth of the digital nomad movement has also led to an increase in expats working remotely and choosing to live in Thailand for its affordable cost of living, warm climate, and attractive lifestyle.

-Several new visa options, including the ten-year LTR (long-term residence) visa most recently, have made it easier to live in Thailand than ever.
-Especially if you have money to invest.
+Several new visa options, including the ten-year LTR (long-term residence) visa, have made living in Thailand much more convenient.
+Especially if you can afford to invest in the country.

 We’ll dive into what it’s like to live in Thailand as an expat, how to adapt to the lifestyle, and what cultural differences to expect.

-Afterwards, we’ll take a tour through the most popular cities in Thailand for expats, and compare all the paths to getting a visa that will allow you to live here long-term.
+Afterward, we’ll discuss the most popular cities in Thailand for expats and compare all the paths to getting a visa that will allow you to live here long-term.

 Perhaps the best part of living in Thailand is the flexibility it offers.
 It seems almost cliche to praise somewhere for how “flexible” it is, but Thailand offers it in droves.